Shopify/shopify-api-ruby/README.md

 ## Copyright

-Copyright (c) 2012 "Shopify inc.".
+Copyright (c) 2014 "Shopify Inc.".
 See LICENSE for details.